docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/cactus_wren.md

 - **diet**: insectivore
 - **status**: least concern
 - **description**: Desert bird that builds nests in cholla and other cacti for protection.
-- **adaptations**: Obtains most water from food rather than drinking,Specialized nest-building in protective cacti,Heat-resistant metabolism,Efficient kidney function to conserve water
+- **adaptations**: ["Obtains most water from food rather than drinking","Specialized nest-building in protective cacti","Heat-resistant metabolism","Efficient kidney function to conserve water"]

 ## Relationships